xingbod/WiFaKey/README.md

 # WiFaKey
-enerating Cryptographic Keys from Face in the Wild
+Generating Cryptographic Keys from Face in the Wild

+# The source code will be released once the manuscript is publised.